httpie/cli/README.rst

 * `0.2.6dev <https://github.com/jkbr/httpie/compare/0.2.5...master>`_
     * Short option for ``--headers`` is now ``-h`` (``-t`` has been removed, for usage use ``--help``).
-    * Form data and URL params can now have mutiple fields with the same name (e.g.,``http -f url a=1 a=2``).
+    * Form data and URL params can now have multiple fields with the same name (e.g.,``http -f url a=1 a=2``).
     * Added ``--check-status`` to exit with an error for HTTP 3xx, 4xx and 5xx (3, 4, 5).
     * If the output is piped to another program or redirected to a file, the new default behaviour is to only print the response body.
-      (It can still be overriden via the ``--print`` flag.)
+      (It can still be overwritten via the ``--print`` flag.)
-    * Improved highlighing of HTTP headers.
+    * Improved highlighting of HTTP headers.
     * Added query string parameters (param==value).
     * Added support for terminal colors under Windows.
 * `0.2.5 <https://github.com/jkbr/httpie/compare/0.2.2...0.2.5>`_ (2012-07-17)